WinterWind33/fish-and-plants/docs/reference/rpi_gc.md

 - [auto-watering](./commands/auto-watering.md) : the main command used to control the irrigation automation;

 Every implemented command inside the application, apart from `help` and `exit`, have an help page: to show it, you can simply type the name of the command followed by `-h` or `--help`.

+### Logging

+The application creates daily logs in the format `daily-log_YYYY-MM-DD.log`.
+Every day at 00:00 the application creates a new file with the log of the current day.

+All the logs are saved inside the folder `logs`.